tomkelly111/Snap-Call-Coaching/README.md

 - #### Our Team
-	The Our Team page displays all of the coaches that are currently providing their servicves taken from the COACH Model.
+	The Our Team page displays all of the coaches that are currently providing their services taken from the COACH Model.
 Each post displays the name and biography of the coach along with a profile picture and a list of their accolades.
 The courses they are coaching on are also linked.
 New coaches can be added by site admins via the admin panel.

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/3ee3bbb5-7247-4ffb-9101-df611b48c982)